Étoile FC

 Étoile Football Club was a professional football club from France based in Commonwealth, Singapore, that was formed to play in Singaporean S.League in 2010. Étoile was the first team of players all born in Europe to play football in Singapore's professional league, and the first in Asia.
 The club was mostly made up of players of French origin.

-Étoile then made history by becoming the first foreign team to win S.league title, sealing the title on a dramatic final day with a 4–2 victory over Albirex Niigata (S). Étoile have won 1 league title, 1 Singapore League Cup and 1 Community Shield.
+Étoile then made history by becoming the first foreign team to win S.league title, sealing the title on a dramatic final day with a 4–2 victory over Albirex Niigata (S). Étoile have won one league title, one Singapore League Cup and one Community Shield.

 After pulling out of the S.League in 2012, Étoile was converted to Ètoile Football Academy based in Commonwealth, aiming to provide quality football coaching and development for individuals from all walks of life.

 History

-Étoile Football Cub became the eighth team defined by foreign team composition to compete in the S.League after Sinchi (2003), Albirex Niigata (S) (2004), Sporting Afrique (2006), Liaoning Guangyuan and Super Reds (both 2007), Dalian Shide Siwu (2008) and DPMM (2009). Étoile's debut season was one for the team to remember as they were not only crowned champions of the Singapore League Cup, but also the Champions of S.League and 3rd place in the Singapore Cup.

-Étoile became the first foreign team to win the S.League title following a 4–2 win over Albirex Niigata (S) at the Jurong East Stadium.
-On that fateful night, Kazuki Kobayashi had scored twice to give the Japanese satellite team a 2–1 lead at half time.
-However, goals by Frédéric Mendy (2 goals) and Matthias Verschave sealed the title win for Étoile.
-Frédéric Mendy went on to become the 2010 S.League top scorer with 21 goals.

 Étoile was the 'brainchild' of ex-Gombak United midfielder Johan Gouttefangeas.
 He was the chairman of Étoile since its formation in 2010.

+Étoile Football Cub became the eighth team defined by foreign team composition to compete in the S.League.

+In its debut season, Étoile won the 2010 Singapore League Cup in a 3–1 win over Woodlands Wellington FC.
+The club then won 3rd place in the 2010 Singapore Cup.

+Étoile became the first foreign team to win the S.League title following a 4–2 win over Albirex Niigata (S) at the Jurong East Stadium on the final day.
+Kazuki Kobayashi had scored twice to give the Japanese satellite team a 2–1 lead at half time and then goals by Frédéric Mendy and Matthias Verschave sealed the title win for Étoile.
+Mendy went on to become the 2010 S.League top scorer with 21 goals.

-In June 2011, Johan relinquished his position as chairman and Hicham Moudden took over.
+In June 2011, Johan relinquished his position as chairman and Hicham Moudden took over. Étoile finished seventh in the 2011 S.League season.

 In 2012, Ludovic Casset stepped up as chairman.